-Practice modules are not intended to provide an indication of how students will perform on the official NBDHE, nor should practice test results be used to make comparisons with actual examination results.
-In both the practice test and the official administration, there is no penalty for guessing.
-Practice test results will include the total number of correct responses (i.e., the raw score) as well as raw scores for each of the major areas covered on the Practice NBDHE.
+In addition to the aforementioned sample questions, the JNCDE has also developed NBDHE Practice Test Modules that may be helpful to candidates as they prepare to take the NBDHE.
+Neither the sample questions nor the practice modules are intended to provide an indication of how students will perform on the official NBDHE, nor should any corresponding results be used to make comparisons with actual examination results.
+There is no penalty for guessing.
+Results from the Full NBHDE Practice Test will include the total number of correct responses (i.e., the overall raw score), as well as raw scores for each major area.
+Results from each specific module will simply include the total number of correct responses for the major area covered within the module.
 Results are for personal use only.
-The modules/sections in the practice test have fewer items than the actual exam.
-Practice test content may or may not reflect the types of questions currently appearing on the examination, and recent advances in the profession.
+The modules/sections in the practice test have fewer items than the actual examination.
+Practice test content may or may not reflect the types of questions currently appearing on the examination and recent advances in the profession.

-The NBDHE practice modules are protected by U.S. copyright laws.
-The practice items are intended for use by students for individual study.
-They may not be reproduced in any format, whether paper or electronic, without the expressed written permission of the Joint Commission on National Dental Examinations (JCNDE).
-Any unauthorized disclosure of practice module content could result in civil liability, criminal penalties, or other appropriate penalties.
+The NBDHE Sample Questions and Practice Test Modules are protected by U.S. copyright laws.
+The corresponding content included is intended for use by students for individual study.
+This content may not be reproduced in any format, whether paper or electronic, without the expressed written permission of the Joint Commission on National Dental Examinations (JCNDE).
+Any unauthorized use or disclosure of JCNDE content could result in civil liability, criminal penalties, or other appropriate penalties.

 Candidates may choose to complete individual modules and/or comprehensive practice tests.
-The modules are available for purchase at home.pearsonvue.com/jcnde-nbdhe.
+The preceding are available for purchase at home.pearsonvue.com/JCNDE-NBDHE.

-At the Pearson VUE test center (http://www.pearsonvue.com/nbdhe), candidates will be given an opportunity to take a brief optional tutorial before beginning the examination.
+At the Pearson VUE test center (pearsonvue.com/NBDHE), candidates will be given an opportunity to take a brief, optional tutorial before beginning the examination.
 The tutorial provides the opportunity to become familiar with the steps involved in proceeding through the examination.